 - The rocketpack from The Rocketeer remains cool even after flight.
 It's later explained by Howard Hughes that the rocketpack has a double-walled chamber into which the fuel is pumped, cooling the chamber while preheating fuel simultaneously, to Hand Wave the possibility of Toasted Buns.

 - This is played both ways with the Slytherin Locket Horcrux in Harry Potter and the Deathly Hallows.
 It is described as being cold to the touch, yet at one point it burns Harry's chest, leaving him with yet another scar.
-Justified, as not only is the locket imbued with very powerful Dark magic, it has something of a mind of its own — and a spiteful, cruel one at that.
+This is because not only is the locket imbued with very powerful Dark magic, it has something of a mind of its own — and a spiteful, cruel one at that.

 - In The Lord of the Rings, Gandalf throws the One Ring into the fire to bring out the letters written on it.
 When he pulls it out, Frodo is surprised that it's not hot.
 It takes much hotter fire than normal to affect the Ring at all, which is why is has to be brought to Mount Doom to be destroyed.